DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 > Auth0's Angular 2 series brings you tutorials on how to implement the latest features from the framework using the most recent Alpha release at the time of writing.

 As applications grow in size, it becomes increasingly important that they be well organized with a solid structure in place.
 This is especially critical as increasing numbers of developers are added to the team.
 Application architecture should also strongly focus on the business rules that govern the application and protect sensitive methods from being exposed where they shouldn't be.

+{% include tweet_quote.html quote_text="Application architecture should also strongly focus on the business rules that govern the application and protect sensitive methods from being exposed where they shouldn't be" %}

 At the same time, it is important that we keep our applications DRY and maintainable by moving logic out of components themselves and into separate classes that can be called upon.
 A modular approach such as this makes our app's business logic reusable.